jelkinsjames/chameleon-PCB/PCM1863/README.md

 # TODO: what is our master clock speed?
 What is our bit clock speed?
 What is our LLRCK speed?
 What are DSP1 and DSP2?

 ---
 # Registers:
+The registers are split into two usable pages.
+Page 0 deals with device configuration and page 1 indirectly program coefficients for two fixed DSPs.
+Page 0 is the focus of this project.
+Change pages by writing to register 0x00 with the desired page number.
+Reset registers by writing 0xFE to register 0x00.

 ### Input Selection:
 Inputs can be mixed using the ADC input selection register *ADCX1_INPUT_SEL_X (0x06 --> 0x09).* Mixing left and right sources to create mono mixes can only be done in the digital mixer, post ADC conversion, or alternatively, other analog inputs can be connected for mixing.
 Here is a table describing possible mixes.
 [SE] represents single-ended where [DIFF] represents a differential input.

 **ADCX1_INPUT_SEL_X:**
 ![ADCX1_INPUT_SEL_X](muxmix.png)

 ### Channel Linking:
 Stereo inputs should be linked and tracked across input channels.